Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Create_Samples_Guidance.md

 ## Snippets

-Snippets are the great way to reuse the sample code.
-Snippets allow us to verify that the code in our samples and READMEs is always up to date, and passes unit tests.
+All samples in the Azure SDK for .NET repository are required to use snippets when demonstrating code.
+Snippets allow us to verify that the code in our samples and READMEs is always up to date and passes unit tests.
 We have added the snippet [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template/Azure.Template/tests/Samples/Sample1_HelloWorld.cs#L21) in a sample and used it in the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template/Azure.Template/README.md#get-secret).
 Please refer to [Updating Sample Snippets](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#updating-sample-snippets) to add snippets in your samples.

 ## Folder `samples`
 This folder is developer's starting point.
 With samples of different scenarios, developer could quickly learn without digging into the in-depth technology.
 It should be located at subdirectory of main library directory.